mrismanaziz/Reforestation/README.md

-## How come a man driving a train got struck by lightning?
-He was a good conductor.
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.